-Ammonium (mg NH4-N/L) concentrations found in the suction lysimeters are plotted in Figure 11.
-Consistently, the control (no biosolids application) had ammonium concentrations in the suction lysimeters just above zero.
-At the beginning of the study until December 2004 TAN rose steadily from 400 mg/L to 625 mg/L among all application rates.
-From 2005 until the end of the study, the lowest application rate resulted in lower TAN values than the other application rates.
+Ammonium (mg NH4-N/L) concentrations found in the suction lysimeters are plotted in Figure15.
+Consistently, the control (no biosolids application and no trees planted) had ammonium concentrations in the suction lysimeters just above zero.
+For the treatments, between October 2003 and December 2004, the ammonium level rose from approximately 400 mg/L to approximately 625 mg/L. This rise was independent of the application rate.
+Then in 2005 and from there on, the lowest application rate was fairly consistently at a lower concentration level than the other two rates.